 If you have BVP, you need to avoid ototoxic medication that could make the vestibular damage worse, if possible, including:

-- aminoglycoside antibiotics such as gentamicin, streptomycin and tobramycin
+- aminoglycoside medications such as gentamicin, streptomycin and tobramycin

 - cisplatin, a chemotherapy drug

-- loop diuretics such as furosemide and ethacrynic acid (Edecrin®)
+- loop diuretics such as furosemide and ethacrynic acid (trade name Edecrin®)

 In some cases, it may be important to take one of these medications.
 But you should let your doctor and pharmacist know that you have BVP.
 In some cases, your doctor may be able to prescribe a different medication that will not cause vestibular damage.